 Like in many Muslim countries, it is not very common in Morocco to physically express your affection for a person from the opposite sex when in public.
 Holding hands and hugging your significant other won’t get you in trouble but avoid kissing in public places as this could be frowned upon.
 Showing your affection is best kept behind closed doors.

 If you’re an LGBT traveller, you need to be extra careful as being homosexual is unfortunately still illegal in Morocco and can result in a potential jail term.
-Funnily enough, there are plenty of local men kissing each other (on the cheeks though) or holding hands which (allegedly) is just an expression of friendship.
+Plenty of local men kiss each other on the cheeks or hold hands though, which apparently is just an expression of friendship.

 4. Dress modestly